ainayaaurel/TicketBus-Web-App-/README.md

 ## How to Install

-1. Download this Project or you can type `git clone https://github.com/aldipee/travel-admin.git`
+1. Download this Project or you can type `https://github.com/ainayaaurel/TicketBus-Web-App-.git`
 2. Open app's directory in CMD or Terminal
 3. Type `npm install` or `yarn install`
 4. Type `npm start`